jmagar/dash/README.md

 # SSH Remote Management

-A modern web interface for managing remote servers through SSH, with support for file management, package management, and Docker containers.
+A modern web interface for managing remote servers through SSH with support for file management, package management, and Docker containers.

 ## Features